 As with any kind of surge protection, the goal is to provide an easy path for the surge to follow so it doesn't get anywhere near the equipment you want to protect - so these seem to do what they say on the tin.

 It's important to install them as per the instructions - noting in particular the requirement to provide an earth connection.
-This is done either via the included self-tapper if you're mounting earthed metal pole or with a flying earth lead with a tag on (attacks with an M5 nut/bolt, not supplied).
+This is done either via the included self-tapper if you're mounting on an earthed metal pole or with a flying earth lead with a tag on (attaches with an M5 nut/bolt, not supplied).
 I've seen a few pictures posted on forums of people's installs where there is no obvious earth connection to the surge protector, which isn't likely to work well - absolutely best case it'll do something if you're using shielded cable and the shield is earthed somewhere, worse case it'll be do nothing at all as there's nowhere for it to redirect the surge to.

 It would generally be good practice to use shielded cables/connectors and to fit surge protectors at both ends of the cable - but as long as you fit the surge protector soon after the cable enters the building and have earthed it properly, it'll be giving some protection.